Skip to content

 The caveat: after the initial credits are consumed, there is no recurring free tier.
 Deepgram is pay-as-you-go from that point forward.
 For low-volume applications that run intermittently, this is fine.
 For high-volume production with consistent monthly loads, budget accordingly from the start.

-Ideal for: Real-time voice apps, live captions, voice bots, high-throughput batch pipelines, and startups prototyping with serious volume before launch.
+Evaluate for: Real-time voice apps, live captions, voice bots, and high-throughput batch pipelines.

 What to Evaluate Before Choosing a Transcription API